Plaque Styles (Overview of Materials and Design Features)

 Our plaques have wide variations in prices, depending on size and style.
 Fig. 2 below shows our three basic relief styles, 2-D flat relief , 2.5-D multi-level relief, and 3-D bas-relief.
 These can be made of different materials, including natural wood, artist-painted High-Density-Urethane (HDU) , metal-coated HDU, and acrylic.
 Our STYLE page describes these in detail.
 All 2000 photos of plaques on this website has a Style Category and a Price Code listed in the second or third paragraph in the text description under the photo (click on the photo or title to expand the photo and read the text to get the price code of that plaque, then look up the price for different size plaques with that style on the Price List at the bottom of the PRICE page).

 Our lowest price economy 2-D plaques feature digitally-printed full-color giclee vinyl appliques mounted on a round or rectangular a solid wood or acrylic base.
-The retail prices for this type of two-dimensional (2-D) flat custom plaque are as low as $80 (acrylic base) to $120 (Mahogany solid wood base) for 10 inch diameter plaques.
-The same style plaques in a 18 diameter size have prices of $120 (acrylic) and $220 (Mahogany).
-We also offer a matched set of the five armed forces seals in these styles at a discount.
+The retail prices for this type of two-dimensional (2-D) flat custom plaque are as low as $92 (Sintra base) to $102 (Mahogany solid wood base) for 10 inch diameter plaques.
+The same style plaques in a 18 diameter size have prices of $145 (Sintra) and $170 (Mahogany veneer).
+We also offer a matched set of the five armed forces seals in these styles at a 10% discount.
 These low prices assume we have made a previous plaque of the same artwork design ( featured in one of our Galleries of over 2000 photos, including photos of 3-D plaques), or for new artwork, that we are provided a print-ready JPEG photo or colored drawing of the artwork for the plaque.
-These are styles 1.4.1 (Price Code EA, wood base) and 1.4.3 (Price Code EB, acrylic base) on our PRICE page, with examples shown on our 2-D Giclee Plaque web page.
+These are styles 1.4.1 (Price Code EA, Mahogany venner base) and 1.4.2 (Price Code EB, Sintra base) on our PRICE page, with examples shown on our 2-D Giclee Plaque web page.

 Our premium plaques are carved in 3-D bas-relief, using wood (usually Mahogany, Cedar, or Redwood), or High-Density-Urethane (HDU) as the substrate.
 These are higher-priced carved 3-D bas-relief artist-painted plaques, and have prices about 3 times that of the 2-D plaques.
 These are very high quality plaques, which usually feature great seals, and are often ordered by higher level commands in the military services, federal and state government agencies and courts.
-Prices for 18 inch diameter 3-D artist-painted or bronze, brass or silver-plated HDU or stained wood custom plaques vary from $380 to $560.
+Prices for 18 inch diameter 3-D artist-painted or bronze, brass or silver-plated HDU or stained wood custom plaques vary from $440 to $620.
 Prices increase with plaque size.
-The PRICE list gives prices for carved 3-D plaques of various sizes, materials, styles, and number of colors.
+Fig 4 below and our PRICE page gives prices for carved 3-D plaques of various sizes, materials, styles, and number of colors.
 These high-quality plaques may require from 8 to 24 hours of machine carving time, and then 6 to 8 hours of artisan work to hand-sand and artist-brush paint or metal polish them.
 They are unique works-of-art for our most discriminating clients.

 Fig 2 - We make plaques in three different styles of relief, as shown above.
 Engraved plaques are in the same price category as 2.5-D relief plaques.
 Prices increase from left to right.